tier4/CalibrationTools/sensor/tag_based_sfm_calibrator/README.md

 ## Inner-workings / Algorithms

 As per the name of the calibrator, this tool relies upon SfM (Structure from Motion) to find the extrinsics between different sensors.
 However, since we prioritize precision, we do not use natural features and local descriptors, but fiducial systems (in our case apriltags).
-Furthermore, since the sensors are attached to a still vehicle, we employ an additional camera (from now on the `external camera`), which we use to create a graph and connect the different vehicle's sensors, which we optimize using standard bundling adjustment.
+Furthermore, since the sensors are attached to a still vehicle, we employ an additional camera (from now on dubbed the `external camera`), which we use to create a graph and connect the different vehicle's sensors, which we optimize using standard bundling adjustment.
 By using a particular sensor as the origin during bundle adjustment, the other sensor's poses correspond to the desired extrinsics.

 Base calibration, on the other hand, can not be directly formulated as a sensor calibration problem (since the base is not a sensor !).
 We instead formulate an indirect approach to find the `base_link` by using its definitions: a frame between the rear axle projected to the ground.
 We place two tags in each of the rear wheels and then define the `base_link` as the intersection between these two tags projected into the ground.